Ejostol/Falling-Stands-/paper.md

 ### Historical and Cultural Landscapes

 *Sugi* was planted for its millennial-old cultural history, quality of timber, speed of growth, and suitability to the climate across the Japanese archipelago. [_Nihon Shoki_](https://books.google.com/books?id=1IJrNAKBpycC&pg=PA299#v=onepage&q&f=false), the second oldest Japanese historical record that dates from 720 CE, is the earliest written source that mentions this forest species.
-It refers to Susanoo, a multifaceted deity, who created trees—including Cryptomeria japonica from his hair, noting that it is an excellent material for building ships.[^6][^7]
+It refers to <span eid="Q272993">Susanoo</span>, a multifaceted deity, who created trees—including Cryptomeria japonica from his hair, noting that it is an excellent material for building ships.[^6][^7]

 <param ve-image
        label="Zen garden at Ryoan-ji, with two prominent Cryptomeria visible just beyond the garden’s enclosed courtyard, demarcating the boundary of the sacred space.
 Image by authors, 2019." license="Image by authors, no permission needed."
        url="https://github.com/Ejostol/Falling-Stands-/blob/main/IMG_3793%20(1).JPG?raw=true">

 _Cryptomeria japonica_ is depicted in the painted scrolls Kasuga Gongen Genki.
 One image shows a single specimen, tall with tufts of needles.
-It stands alone, neither directly next to the building of the Kasuga Shrine nor in the forest, dominating the foreground.
-Carefully maintained, this tree still stands in the Nara prefecture, having withstood the building’s reconstructions.[^8]
+It stands alone, neither directly next to the building of the <span eid="Q714559">Kasuga Shrine</span> nor in the forest, dominating the foreground.
+Carefully maintained, this tree still stands in the <span eid="Q131287">Nara prefecture</span>, having withstood the building’s reconstructions.[^8]

 <param ve-image region="316,0,689,523"
        label="One of the Kasuga Gongen Genki scrolls, showing a Cryptomeria.
 The set of 20 scrolls were produced by the Fujiwara clan and completed in 1309."